weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/README.md

 ### Non-functional requirements

-As enterprise feature, we try also to understand the considerations in terms of non-functional requirements to ensure that no major impediments are found in the future.
+As an enterprise feature, we try also to understand the considerations in terms of non-functional requirements to ensure that no major impediments are found in the future.

 #### Security